jecksolovyev/io.centredo.docs/docs/source/pages/apiIntegration/methods/signDocument.rst

 Response
 ========

-If data in request is valid in response you will see Status code: **200 OK**
+If data in request is valid in response you will see Status code: **200 OK**.